 - How comfortable do I feel with investing in the stock market, even conservatively?
 Would it be better to hire an expert instead?
 How does this change my expected return?

 - What are my future financial plans?
-How long do I have before I will retire?
+How long do I have before I retire?
 How long will I stay in this home?

 - What are my present circumstances?
-Given my age/number of children/salary/job outlook/debts/etc., what’s the best financial decision to benefit me presently?
+Given my age/number of children/salary/job outlook/debts/etc, what’s the best financial decision to benefit me presently?

 - What’s the present state of both the investment world and the housing market?
 Will that state likely change in the near future?